pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 ## For version 1.11

 UX Updates:
-- favorite commands.
-Have favorites in userpref.
-Added right-click menu for NetshCommandControl

 Bugs fixed:
-- seperate left and right mouse button clicks now

 In progress right now:

 Still to be done
-- URL to run the app + commands
 - Add auto-run commands?
 - Clear the history?
 Which deletes all but the most recent item?